labd/go-commercelayer-sdk/api/docs/GETLineItemsLineItemId200ResponseDataAttributes.md

 `func (o *GETLineItemsLineItemId200ResponseDataAttributes) UnsetFormattedUnitAmount()`

 UnsetFormattedUnitAmount ensures that no value is present for FormattedUnitAmount, not even an explicit nil
+### GetCompareAtAmountCents

+`func (o *GETLineItemsLineItemId200ResponseDataAttributes) GetCompareAtAmountCents() interface{}`

+GetCompareAtAmountCents returns the CompareAtAmountCents field if non-nil, zero value otherwise.

+### GetCompareAtAmountCentsOk

+`func (o *GETLineItemsLineItemId200ResponseDataAttributes) GetCompareAtAmountCentsOk() (*interface{}, bool)`

+GetCompareAtAmountCentsOk returns a tuple with the CompareAtAmountCents field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetCompareAtAmountCents

+`func (o *GETLineItemsLineItemId200ResponseDataAttributes) SetCompareAtAmountCents(v interface{})`

+SetCompareAtAmountCents sets CompareAtAmountCents field to given value.

+### HasCompareAtAmountCents

+`func (o *GETLineItemsLineItemId200ResponseDataAttributes) HasCompareAtAmountCents() bool`

+HasCompareAtAmountCents returns a boolean if a field has been set.

+### SetCompareAtAmountCentsNil

+`func (o *GETLineItemsLineItemId200ResponseDataAttributes) SetCompareAtAmountCentsNil(b bool)`

+ SetCompareAtAmountCentsNil sets the value for CompareAtAmountCents to be an explicit nil

+### UnsetCompareAtAmountCents
+`func (o *GETLineItemsLineItemId200ResponseDataAttributes) UnsetCompareAtAmountCents()`

+UnsetCompareAtAmountCents ensures that no value is present for CompareAtAmountCents, not even an explicit nil
+### GetCompareAtAmountFloat

+`func (o *GETLineItemsLineItemId200ResponseDataAttributes) GetCompareAtAmountFloat() interface{}`

+GetCompareAtAmountFloat returns the CompareAtAmountFloat field if non-nil, zero value otherwise.

+### GetCompareAtAmountFloatOk

+`func (o *GETLineItemsLineItemId200ResponseDataAttributes) GetCompareAtAmountFloatOk() (*interface{}, bool)`

+GetCompareAtAmountFloatOk returns a tuple with the CompareAtAmountFloat field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetCompareAtAmountFloat

+`func (o *GETLineItemsLineItemId200ResponseDataAttributes) SetCompareAtAmountFloat(v interface{})`

+SetCompareAtAmountFloat sets CompareAtAmountFloat field to given value.

+### HasCompareAtAmountFloat

+`func (o *GETLineItemsLineItemId200ResponseDataAttributes) HasCompareAtAmountFloat() bool`

+HasCompareAtAmountFloat returns a boolean if a field has been set.

+### SetCompareAtAmountFloatNil

+`func (o *GETLineItemsLineItemId200ResponseDataAttributes) SetCompareAtAmountFloatNil(b bool)`

+ SetCompareAtAmountFloatNil sets the value for CompareAtAmountFloat to be an explicit nil

+### UnsetCompareAtAmountFloat
+`func (o *GETLineItemsLineItemId200ResponseDataAttributes) UnsetCompareAtAmountFloat()`

+UnsetCompareAtAmountFloat ensures that no value is present for CompareAtAmountFloat, not even an explicit nil
+### GetFormattedCompareAtAmount

+`func (o *GETLineItemsLineItemId200ResponseDataAttributes) GetFormattedCompareAtAmount() interface{}`

+GetFormattedCompareAtAmount returns the FormattedCompareAtAmount field if non-nil, zero value otherwise.

+### GetFormattedCompareAtAmountOk

+`func (o *GETLineItemsLineItemId200ResponseDataAttributes) GetFormattedCompareAtAmountOk() (*interface{}, bool)`

+GetFormattedCompareAtAmountOk returns a tuple with the FormattedCompareAtAmount field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetFormattedCompareAtAmount

+`func (o *GETLineItemsLineItemId200ResponseDataAttributes) SetFormattedCompareAtAmount(v interface{})`

+SetFormattedCompareAtAmount sets FormattedCompareAtAmount field to given value.

+### HasFormattedCompareAtAmount

+`func (o *GETLineItemsLineItemId200ResponseDataAttributes) HasFormattedCompareAtAmount() bool`

+HasFormattedCompareAtAmount returns a boolean if a field has been set.

+### SetFormattedCompareAtAmountNil

+`func (o *GETLineItemsLineItemId200ResponseDataAttributes) SetFormattedCompareAtAmountNil(b bool)`

+ SetFormattedCompareAtAmountNil sets the value for FormattedCompareAtAmount to be an explicit nil

+### UnsetFormattedCompareAtAmount
+`func (o *GETLineItemsLineItemId200ResponseDataAttributes) UnsetFormattedCompareAtAmount()`

+UnsetFormattedCompareAtAmount ensures that no value is present for FormattedCompareAtAmount, not even an explicit nil
 ### GetOptionsAmountCents

 `func (o *GETLineItemsLineItemId200ResponseDataAttributes) GetOptionsAmountCents() interface{}`